Openings

 - Good/excellent written and spoken English language skills

-- Ideally previous scientific work relevant to experimental particle physics
+- Ideally previous scientific work relevant to the selected topics

 - Open, independent and solution-oriented way of working and thinking